Maharaja Sayajirao University of Baroda: Department of Biochemistry

 The Department of Biochemistry was established in 1955, under the Chemistry Department, and was headed by Prof. C.V.
 Ramakrishnan, father of 2009 Chemistry Nobel Laureate Venkatraman Ramakrishnan).
-The department has a Center for Nutritional Studies.

 The department was awarded an Excellent status in 2006 by FIST, a Government of India accreditation agency.
-It imparts master's degree courses in Biochemistry & Medical Biotechnology with a force of around 50 research students.
+The department was funded under the DST-FIST I programme under which equipments have been purchased and infrastructure facilities strengthened.
+The department has received support from UGC-DRS, UGC-DSA, and COSIST programs.

+The department offers three programs, viz.
+MSc.
+(BioChemistry), MSc. in Medical Biotechnology (a Higher Payment Program introduced in 2007) and Ph.D.
+At any given time, it has about 35–40 research students actively pursuing a Ph.D. and approximately 100 MSc. students (roughly 50 in each year of the two-year program).
 The Biochemistry Department offers courses in enzymology, genetics, molecular biology, neuroscience, plant biochemistry, endocrinology, clinical biochemistry among others.
 The department conducts research in areas including bacterial cooperation, polyketide synthase clusture, antibiotic resistance, Apoptosis, phosphate solubilisation, nitrogen fixation, probiotics, heavy metal toxicity, diabetes, prostate cancer, female infertility, endophytes, magnetoliposomes, protein folding, and vitiligo.

-The department was funded under the DST-FIST I programme under which it has the most worst equipment that has been purchased and infrastructure facilities strengthened.
-The department has received support from UGC-DRS, UGC-DSA, and COSIST programs.

-The department has a strong base in Microbial technology and the main focus of the program is on Genetics, Molecular Biology, Industrial Microbiology, Immunology, and other areas allied to Microbiology and Biotechnology.
-Basic training is given in Microbiology, Biochemistry, Genetics, Developmental Biology, Genetic Engineering, Biochemical Engineering, and some aspects of Biophysics, Biostatistics, Environmental Biology.

-The areas of research in which the department is engaged are: